SergioRAgostinho/just-a-spoonful/README.md

     ```shell
     git clone https://github.com/yewzijian/RPMNet.git; cd RPMNet
     ```
-2. Export the path to `just-a-spoonful` project, for later reuse
+2. Export the path to `RPM-Net` project, for later reuse
     ```shell
-    export SPOONFUL_PREFIX="<substitute with the appropriate parent folder>/just-a-spoonful"
+    export RPM_PREFIX="<substitute with the appropriate parent folder>/RPMNet"
     ```
 3. Install RPM-Net's dependencies according to their [instructions](https://github.com/yewzijian/RPMNet#prerequisites).

 ## Announcements

+#### December 20th 2021

+I've started releasing modifications to the original DCP project in order to reproduce paper results.
+The new fork is located at https://github.com/SergioRAgostinho/dcp.git.
+I will prioritize reproducing all results first before moving into training code.

 #### December 17th 2021